-When your cervix is dilated to 10 cm, the sensations become different; you will probably feel the need to push.
-The contractions become a force within you, and all your energy is concentrated on pushing to help your baby be delivered.
-The time between contractions can allow you to recover between pushes.
-While you may feel the need to push before your cervix is fully dilated, your health professional can tell you when the time is right to start pushing.
+When your cervix is open (dilated) to 10 cm, the sensations become different; you will probably feel the need to push.
+The contractions become a force within you, and all your energy is concentrated on pushing to help bring your baby into the world.

+You may feel the urge to push before your cervix is fully dilated.
+Your care team will guide you when it's time to start pushing to ensure that your pushes are more effective.